sdonglab/LNKD/README.md

 $ pip install -r requirements.txt
 ```

-### Input Files
+### Input
 1. Path to PDB structure of pre-crosslinked system
 2. Path to text file containing core reactive atoms (polymerization)
+3. Query radius for finding nearby reactive atoms in the core (float, angstrom)
+4. Weight for the degree of isolation when predicting core pairs (float)
-3. Path to text file containing surface reactive atoms (cycloaddition)
+5. Path to text file containing surface reactive atoms (cycloaddition)
+6. Query radius for finding nearby reactive atoms in the surface (float, angstrom)
+4. Weight for the degree of isolation when predicting surface pairs (float)
-4. Path to output directory (optional, default = current directory)
+7. Path to output directory (optional, default = current directory)

-NOTE see if I can edit scripts to take weight and query radius for both the surface and the core as inputs as well so that users don't have to edit scripts each time

 The format of the text file of reactive atoms should be as follows:
 ```text